MAKE YOUR VOICE HEARD

 one of the secure ballot drop boxes in the County

-beginning May 5 through Primary Election Day.
+beginning in late April or early May and through Election Day.

 The two closest are at: